-Resolution eleven adopted at the 1 June 2023 General Shareholders' Meeting delegated the power to issue marketable securities to the Board of Directors, with the following conditions:
+Resolution eight adopted at the 26 April 2024 General Shareholders' Meeting delegated the power to issue marketable securities to the Board of Directors, with the following conditions:

 - securities to be issued: debentures, bonds and other similar fixed-income securities convertible (or contingently convertible) into shares of the Company.
-This authorization may also be used to issue preferred securities (if permitted by law) and warrants (options to subscribe for new shares of the Company); - the securities issued under this authorization may be issued on one or several occasions over a period of five (5) years from the date on which this resolution is adopted. - the Board of Directors is authorized to issue the securities referred to in paragraph 1 above for a maximum amount such that the nominal amount of the capital increases carried out under this authorization, together with that of any increases decided upon under other authorities proposed by the Board of Directors to the General Shareholders' Meeting in accordance with Article 297.1.b) of the Spanish Companies Law and still in force, do not exceed half the share capital amount at the date the authorization is granted.
+This authorization may also be used to issue preferred securities (if permitted by law) and warrants (options to subscribe for new shares of the Company); - the securities issued under this authorization may be issued on one or several occasions over a period of five (5) years from the date on which this resolution is adopted; - the Board of Directors is authorized to issue the securities referred to in paragraph 1 above for a maximum amount such that the nominal amount of the capital increases carried out under this authorization, together with that of any increases decided upon under other authorities proposed by the Board of Directors to the General Shareholders' Meeting in accordance with Article 297.1.b) of the Spanish Companies Law and still in force, do not exceed half the share capital amount at the date the authorization is granted (i.e. a face value of EUR 88,309,421.87).
 The amount of any capital increases carried out under this authorization for the purpose of converting bonds, warrants or other securities will thus be computed within the limit available for share capital increases at any given time.
 In this sense, the share capital increases which will result from the conversion of debentures, warrants or other securities, in accordance with this delegated power shall be considered within the limit in place at any given time for increasing the share capital1;